Airalo Review: Is It Still the Best Travel eSIM in 2026?

 In Thailand, Vietnam, and Malaysia, speeds were excellent in cities.
 I was usually getting 15–40 Mbps on 4G/LTE, which was enough for Google Maps, WhatsApp, hotspotting occasionally, and normal workdays.
 For my longer stays (2-3 months) in Chiang Mai and Da Nang, I sometimes switched to a single-country Airalo eSIM, which was a bit better value per GB.

 I used a Japan-specific plan (around 10 GB for 30 days, roughly $25–$30), and speeds were consistently good in Tokyo and Fukuoka, often 30–50 Mbps.
+In metropolitan areas, Airalo now supports 5G speeds via the SoftBank and KDDI networks, though keep in mind that unlimited plans throttle down to 1 Mbps after the 3 GB/day fair-use threshold.
+For the best Japan eSIM comparison, see our best eSIMs for Japan guide.
 But the real surprise was China, where I would get around 30-40 Mbps without even using a VPN!
 Airalo connected to local networks without issues, and data worked reliably for maps, rides, and Chinese apps.

 Europe (Portugal, Spain, Bulgaria, etc.)